TabLeak: Tabular Data Leakage in Federated Learning: Experimental Evaluation

-where $x$ is the ground truth and $\{\epsilon_i\}_{i=1}^L$ are constants determining how close the reconstructed continuous features have to be to the original value in order to be considered successfully leaked.
+where $x$ is the ground truth and $\{\epsilon_i\}_{i=1}^L$ are constants determining how close the reconstructed continuous features have to be to the original value in order to be considered a privacy breach.
 We provide more details on our metric in \cref{appendix:accuracy_metric} and experiments with additional metrics in \cref{appendix:continuous_feature_recosntruction_measured_by_rmse}.

-\paragraph{Baselines} We consider two main baselines: (i) \textit{Random Baseline} does not use the gradient updates and simply randomly samples reconstructions from the per-feature marginals of the input dataset.
-Due to the structure of tabular datasets, we can easily estimate the marginal distribution of each feature.
-For the categorical features this can be done by simple counting, and for the continuous features we do it by defining a binning scheme with $100$ equally spaced bins between the lower and upper bounds of the feature.
-Although this baseline is usually not realizable in practice (as it assumes prior knowledge of the marginals), it helps us calibrate our metric as performing below this baseline signals that there is no information being extracted from the client updates.
-Note that because both the selection of a batch and the random baseline represent sampling from the (approximate) data generating distribution, the random baseline monotonously approaches perfect accuracy with increasing batch size, (ii) \textit{Cosine Baseline} is based on the work of \cite{Geiping2020}, who established a strong attack for images.
-We transfer their attack to tabular data by removing the total variation prior used for images.
-Note that in the case of most competitive attacks on image and text, when removing the domain specific elements, they reduce to this baseline, therefore it is a reasonable choice for benchmarking a new domain.
+\paragraph{Baselines} We consider two established prior attacks; the seminal work on gradient inversion of \citet{Zhu2019}, Deep Gradient Leakage, and the more recent strong attack of \citet{Geiping2020}, Inverting Gradients.
+For a fair comparison, we provide the labels to both attacks in the same manner as we do for \OurMethod{} and remove all non-tabular domain-specific elements from the attacks (\ie image priors).
+Additionally, we also compare against random guessing.
+Here, ignoring the gradient updates, we randomly sample reconstructions from the per-feature marginals of the input dataset.
+To obtain the 1-way marginals, first we uniformly discretize the continuous features in $100$ bins, and then estimate the marginals of all features by counting.
+Although this baseline is usually not realizable in practice (as it assumes knowledge of the marginals), it is imperative to compare against it, as performing below this baseline signals that no private information is extracted from the client updates.
+Note that as both the selection of a batch and the random baseline represent sampling from the (approximate) data distribution, the random baseline monotonously increases in accuracy with growing batch size.